 Use IS NULL in a WHERE clause search condition to query for NULL values.
-For example, some rows in the DEPARTMENT table do not have a value for the BUDGET column.
+For example, some rows in the DEPARTMENT table do not have a value for the

+BUDGET column.
 Departments with no stored budget have the NULL value flag set for that column.
-The following cursor declaration retrieves rows for departments without budgets
+The following cursor declaration retrieves rows for departments without budgets for possible update:

+'''

+EXEC SQL

+DECLARE NO_BUDGET CURSOR FOR

+SELECT DEPARTMENT, BUDGET

+FROM DEPARTMENT

+'''

+'''

-EXEC SOL DECLARE NO BUDGET CURSOR FOR SELECT DEPARTMENT, BUDGET FROM DEPARTMENT WHERE BUDGET IS NULL FOR UPDATE OF BUDGET:
+WHERE BUDGET IS NULL

+FOR UPDATE OF BUDGET;

+'''

 To determine if a column has a NULL value, use an indicator variable.
-For more information Note about indicator variables, see "Retrieving indicator status" on page 6-38.
+For more information about indicator variables, see "Retrieving indicator status" on page 6-35.